mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Slashpatch (TL6):Slashpatch (TL6): The slashpatch is a specialized bandage for treating dewclaw cuts.
-It glues the wound shut and releases painkillers and clotting agents at a rate optimised to deal with slashing injuries.
+It glues the wound shut and releases painkillers and clotting agents at a rate optimized to deal with slashing injuries.
 If a slashpatch is applied within one minute of a claw attack, it heals 1d6 points of damage.
 Obviously, the patient cannot regain characteristic points that were not damaged by the